 How we help protect your information

-Once your information reaches our servers we protect it in many ways including storing the information on secure servers and using a device known as a firewall which protects your information by detecting and preventing un-authorized access to the information.
+Once your information reaches our servers we protect it in many ways including storing the information on secure servers and using a device known as a firewall that protects your information by detecting and preventing unauthorised access to the information.

 - Password should not be based on user-id, personal telephone number, birthday or other personal information.

 - Password must be kept confidential and not be divulged to anyone.